 There are many stereotypes that exist about travel in Spain, and whilst we won’t reprimand those drawn to this enigmatic land by visions of sultry castanet-clicking senoritas or magnificent cape-wielding matadors in their trajes de luces, suffice to say there’s much more to Spain than flamenco and bull-fighting…

 Starting with the capital, Madrid, and you’ve got a colorful bustling modern metropolis, with some of the world’s finest art museums, like El Prado and La Reina Sofia, a nightlife where coming home at dawn = an early night, and fantastic parks like El Retiro.
 Yes, they like to stage a corrida or two in the capital, but you’ll find the main arena is Bernabeu, where the latest version of Real Madrid’s galacticos sweep aside (nearly) all that dare to step foot on this hallowed turf.
 Here in the capital life is so rich and so intense that it’s hard not to imagine yourself as a character in an Almodovar film (hell, you’re nearly as good looking as Antonio Banderas or Penelope Cruz, right?) and of course food and wine play a huge part in the sensual lives of Madrilenos.
 Follow their lead by sampling morcilla (blood sausage) or huevos rotos (a sumptuous medley of fried potatoes, eggs and chorizo sausage) at the best tapas bars in the city, nibbling on artisan cheeses and tucking into chocolate and churros at regal cafes that look like they haven’t changed one iota since Hemingway’s days.
-As you’d expect Madrid also has it’s fair share of Michelin-starred restaurants, trendy coctelerias and the like, whilst wine lovers can take tasting tours to vineyards outside the city, or simply go by train, or time their visit to co-incidence with the Madrid wine festival.
+As you’d expect Madrid also has it’s fair share of Michelin-starred restaurants, trendy coctelerias and the like, whilst wine lovers can take private wine tasting tours to vineyards outside the city, or simply go by train, or time their visit to co-incidence with the Madrid wine festival.